jswymer/mydoctest/articles/fa-how-depreciate-amortize.md

 When you fill in journal lines to post to a depreciation book, you can duplicate the lines in a separate journal so you can post to a different depreciation book.
 For more information, see the "To post entries to different depreciation books" section.

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Depreciation Books**, and then choose the related link.
-2. Open the relevant depreciation book, and then select the **Part of Duplication List** check box.
+2. Open the depreciation book, and then select the **Part of Duplication List** check box.

 **Important:** If you have selected the **Use Duplication List** field, do not use number series on the journal.
 The reason is that the number series for the fixed asset G/L journal does not the number series for the fixed asset journal.